adinashby-lasalle-college/database-management-lab-3-An-phantt/README.md

 3. Click **Create** to establish the relationship.
 You will see a line representing the **One-to-Many** relationship between **Courses** and **Students**.

 #### Questions:
 1. What is the purpose of enforcing referential integrity in a relationship?
+"The purpose of referential integrity is to prevent orphan records – records that reference other records that no longer exist. "

 2. What does a **One-to-Many** relationship mean in this context?
+"
+One-to-many relationships are used when a single entity is associated with any number of other entities.
+For example, a Blog can have many associated Posts , but each Post is associated with only one Blog
 ---

 ### Part 4: Testing the Relationship